NVIDIA/hpc-container-maker/RECIPES.md

   also `wget` (if downloading the PGI compiler rather than using a tarball in the local build context).

+- `prefix`: The top level install prefix.
+The default value is `/opt/pgi`.

 - `system_cuda`: Boolean flag to specify whether the PGI compiler should use the system CUDA.
 If False, the version(s) of CUDA bundled with the PGI compiler will be installed.
 The default value